Tom Henry : Associate Artist

 His works for orchestra include Variations for orchestra in three movements (2009) and Ancestors for orchestra - Night Dances (2011), which was given its first performance by the Melbourne Symphony Orchestra.

-His many works for piano include two Piano Sonatas.
-His First Piano Sonata was dedicated to Michael Kieran Harvey and first performed by him in 2011 in Melbourne, with a studio recording released in 2012 on MOVE Records.
+His many works for piano include two piano sonatas.
+His Piano Sonata No. 1 was dedicated to Michael Kieran Harvey and premiered by him in 2011 in Melbourne, with a studio recording released in 2012 on Move Records.

 Recent chamber works include his first string quartet, Scenes from a poet's life (2015), which was jointly commissioned by the University of Melbourne and the Melbourne Recital Centre for the Flinders Quartet; a studio recording has recently been released on ABC Classic FM.
 After his second string quartet, Shelley on the Water (2016), for the Huon Quartet, his most recent chamber work is a major work for Quintet, Towards Patmos (after Hölderlin)(2018), commissioned by Macedon Music and first performed by Syzygy Ensemble in October 2018.